mainpyp/react-learnspace/notes/chapter4-JS_Review.md

-Hier ist der umgestaltete Markdown-Text:

----
+# Review of Essential JavaScript for React

 ![JavaScript Logo](https://jbstechinfo.com/wp-content/uploads/2023/08/JavaScript-Symbol.png)

-# Review of Essential JavaScript for React

 - **`Quokka`**: Start on Current File via Command Palette.
 - Use **`const`** for values that don't change, **`var`** for dynamic/variable values, **`let`** is outdated.